iamtanmay07/TIL/WordPress/notes.md

 - Now reopen xampp, click on the `manager-osx`
 - open localhost inside chrome
 - After this you will know the drill

+## what is elementor?
+- It is the plugin for the wordpress!
+-